Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/external-id-management.md

 ## Purpose

-This tutorial details how Entando can be connected to an existing Keycloak instance.
+This tutorial details how Villanova can be connected to an existing Keycloak instance.

 ## Prerequisites